God in Christianity: The Father

 Depiction of God the Father (detail) offering the right hand throne to Christ, Pieter de Grebber, 1654.

-The emergence of Trinitarian theology of God the Father in early Christianity was based on two key ideas: first the shared identity of the Yahweh of the Old Testament and the God of Jesus in the New Testament, and then the self-distinction and yet the unity between Jesus and his Father.
-An example of the unity of Son and Father is Matthew 11:27: "No one knows the Son except the Father and no one knows the Father except the Son", asserting the mutual knowledge of Father and Son.
+The emergence of Trinitarian theology of God the Father in early Christianity was based on two key ideas: first, the shared identity of the Yahweh of the Old Testament and the God of Jesus in the New Testament, and second, the self-distinction and yet the unity between Jesus and his Father.
+An example of the unity of Son and Father is Matthew 11:27: "No one knows the Son except the Father and no one knows the Father except the Son," asserting the mutual knowledge of Father and Son.

-The concept of fatherhood of God does appear in the Old Testament, but is not a major theme.
-While the view of God as the Father is used in the Old Testament, it only became a focus in the New Testament, as Jesus frequently referred to it.
-This is manifested in the Lord's Prayer which combines the earthly needs of daily bread with the reciprocal concept of forgiveness.
+The concept of fatherhood of God does appear in the Old Testament but is not a major theme.
+While the view of God as the Father was used in the Old Testament, it only became a focus in the New Testament, as Jesus frequently referred to it.
+This is manifested in the Lord's Prayer, which combines the earthly needs of daily bread with the reciprocal concept of forgiveness.
 And Jesus' emphasis on his special relationship with the Father highlights the importance of the distinct yet unified natures of Jesus and the Father, building to the unity of Father and Son in the Trinity.

 The paternal view of God as the Father extends beyond Jesus to his disciples, and the entire church, as reflected in the petitions Jesus submitted to the Father for his followers at the end of the Farewell Discourse, the night before his crucifixion.
 Instances of this in the Farewell Discourse are John 14:20 as Jesus addresses the disciples: "I am in my Father, and you in me, and I in you" and in John 17:22 as he prays to the Father: "I have given them the glory that you gave me, that they may be one as we are one."